OtterBub/MFCDirectShow/README.md

 # Update History
 2022-03-28
-- Draw DirectX3D 11 (But there is an issue.)
+- Draw DirectX3D 11 (But there is an issue. (color))
+- Draw Leak Memory Issue - Fixed

 2022-03-14.2
 - Change Direct SDKMode on Dialog Window